mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

     ![](../assets/lp_access-url.png)

-    >[!NOTE]
-    >
-    >The first part is pre-filled and cannot be edited through the user interface.
+    The first part of the URL is pre-filled and cannot be edited through the user interface.
 To set it up, contact your Adobe account representative or the [Adobe Customer Care Support Team](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html){target="_blank"}.

 1. You can define an expiry date for your page.
 In that case, you must select an action upon page expiry: